samleong123/Acer-Aspire-A514-52-37H1-macOS-Catalina-Clover-EFI/README.md

 - DRM Content wont work
 - FN Keys for Brightness wont work , only Volume Mute / Up / Down working

+## 19-11-2020 2200
+- Added layout-id to 13 in boot args [AUDIO FINALLY WORK]
+  - [ComboJack](https://github.com/hackintosh-stuff/ComboJack) needed for headphones jack working
+  - For [ComboJack](https://github.com/hackintosh-stuff/ComboJack) , VerbStub.kext already loaded inside EFI/Clover/Kexts/Other , to install [ComboJack](https://github.com/hackintosh-stuff/ComboJack) , simply run install.sh that inside ComboJack_Installation folder , you can also replace the latest VerbStub.kext along with the install.sh file into EFI/Clover/Kexts/Other.

 ## 19-11-2020 1300
 - Added support for trackpad (VoodooI2C) with correct hotpatch and SSDT